-Are wondering how your pet could be oxygen deprived?
+Are you wondering how your pet could be oxygen deprived?
 Cells can effectively become deprived of oxygen not only when the oxygen levels in the blood are low, but also when they lose the ability to utilize the oxygen properly.
 There is a good deal of cellular biochemistry involved in this process, but, simply put, there are processes that allow oxygen to enter the cell and be utilized that must be functional in order for the oxygen to be properly utilized.
 Without the proper ability to use oxygen, cells cannot produce enough energy to function optimally and will default to other pathways of energy production with potentially toxic by-products.

 Ozone can be administered in a number of different ways.
 The gas is made by passing pure, medical grade oxygen through a generator that uses an electrical spark to split an oxygen atom off of the O2 molecules.
 This free oxygen atom will combine with other O2 molecules and produce O3, which is ozone.
 The gas is removed and can be given either by: